 One of the aims of this work is to extend previous one dimensional studies of EM wave propagation on an over-dense plasma-metamaterial \cite{iwai2017} composite into two spatial dimensions.
 This is achieved in 4 numerical runs for cases 1a, 1b, 1c and 1d, see table \ref{t1} for details.
+The cases 1(a) to 1(d) are considered in order to validate EPOCH 2D by comparing its results with Ref. \cite{iwai2017}.
 EPOCH 2D was modified as explained in Appendix A. The numerical grid is essentially one dimensional: $n_x\times n_y=8192 \times 3$.
 This is because EPOCH 2D needs at least 3 grid points in $y$-direction.
 8192 number of grids in $x$-direction was chosen so that left- and right-propagating EM waves, due to periodic boundary conditions, do not collide by the end simulation time of $t_{\rm end}=100/\omega_{\rm pe}$.
-This is clearly seen in figure \ref{fig1}(a), where we show time-distance plot of $E_z(x,y=y_{\rm max}/2,t)/E_0$ when electron and ion number densities are set to $10^{-2}n_0$, i.e. essentially plasma is so thin, it can be regarded as a vacuum.
+This is clearly seen in figure \ref{fig1}(a), where we show time-distance plot of $E_z(x,y=y_{\rm max}/2,t)/E_0$ when electron and ion number densities are set to $10^{-2}n_0$, i.e. essentially plasma is so {rarefied (well below under critical density)}, it can be regarded as a vacuum.
 Figure \ref{fig1}(a) corresponds to case 1a.
 In figure \ref{fig1}(b) we plot the same electric field component but for the case 1b, i.e. when plasma is present, but metamaterial is not.
 Because plasma is overdense, EM wave with frequency $\omega_0=\omega_{\rm pe}/1.5$, cannot propagate through plasma and a standing EM wave forms.
 In figure \ref{fig1}(c) we plot the same but for the case 1c, i.e. when plasma is absent ($n_{e,i}=10^{-2}n_0$), but metamaterial is present.